chef/chef-web-docs/content/attributes.md

 Attributes are provided to Chef Infra Client from the following locations:

 - JSON files passed via the `chef-client -j`
-- Nodes (collected by Ohai at the start of each Chef Infra Client run)
+- Ohai system configuration data collected at the start of each Chef Infra Client run
 - Attribute files (in cookbooks)
 - Recipes (in cookbooks)
 - Policyfiles